Suor/Suor.github.io/source/drafts/on-orm-cache-invalidation.markdown

 ## Automatic invalidation

-We not even started utilizing a power of ORM.
+We have not even started utilizing a power of ORM.
 Its query is not a mere text and plain arguments, it is a structure which includes condition tree.
 And some smart code could use that information to determine when query cache should be invalidated, saving work for lazy guys like me.

 Suppose we cache a query: